Kyrobi/Cynagen/Files/Rules.md

 ## 2. Do not advertise.
-**a).** Anything that actively pull players away from playing on Cynagen to something else is prohibited.
-This means that you are not allowed to promote other servers.
-Dropping your Instagram account or a YouTube channel link is fine.
+**a).** Advertising is prohibited in chat.
+Advertising consists of promoting anything that isn’t Cynagen related.

+**b).** Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) are allowed as long as they are not being promoted.
+YouTube videos, Google links, Twitch, and external sites are allowed provided you're sensible with them - no linking to a virus, NSFW, or the like.